How to scrape Google Search with Python (Step-by-step guide)

 Step 2: Install requests

 You should have Python installed.
-If you do not, you should head over to the official download page to install it.
+If not, head over to the official download page to install it.
 With Python installed, you can install the requests module.

-The requests module is a HTTP client for sending web requests.
+The requests module is an HTTP client for sending web requests.
 You can use it to send requests to the SOAX SERP API.
-The command for installing it is:
+Install it using the following command:

 pip install requests